 PCA is excited to offer a Gifted Education program on campus.
-The GATE Program is an academic initiative for reaching and challenging students who need more from the classroom in an effort to expand differentiated learning to students.
+The Gifted and Talented Education (GATE) Program is an academic initiative for reaching and challenging students who need more from the classroom in an effort to expand differentiated learning to students.
 Gifted education is a very important part of Special Education in Alabama, and high-quality gifted education programming is essential for the success of gifted students.

 According to the Alabama State Department of Education, “intellectually gifted children and youth are those who perform or who have demonstrated the potential to perform at high levels in academic or creative fields when compared with others of their age, experience, or environment.
 These children and youth require services not ordinarily provided by the regular school program.
 Children and youth possessing these abilities can be found in all populations, across all economic strata, and in all areas of human endeavor.”
 The National Association of Gifted Children defines “giftedness” as, “Individuals who demonstrate outstanding levels of aptitude (defined as an exceptional ability to reason and learn) or competence (documented performance or achievement in top 10% or rarer) in one or more domains.
 Domains include any structured area of activity with its own symbol system (e.g., mathematics, music, language) and/or set of sensorimotor skills (e.g., painting, dance, sports).

 Similar to PCA’s Resource Center schedule, identified students in grades 3-5 will be pulled into a gifted class 2-3 hours per week to work deeper, as well as work with teachers to accelerate or compact grade-level work when needed.